jerrybennett/babel-and-webpack-in-context-of-react/README.md

 If we were to first pre-digest our files with Webpack, we would instead have a single, all-encompassing, file that ensures our dependencies are right where they belong.

 TODO: removed the code along/named export part that was here (see curriculum/react-jsx repo).
 Check lab and put there?
 Don't want to reincorporate: long enough as it is.

+## Summary

+You have just read a lot of information about two tools you likely have not worked directly with before.
+Luckily, they are easy to summarize:

+**Babel** enables us to use syntax that browsers won't natively recognize by **pre-compiling** it into syntax that browsers _do_ natively recognize.
+When used with React, this will include JSX.

+In React, **Webpack** manages pesky dependency loading for us by **pre-digesting** our many files code and outputting a single 'bundle', which contains all of our code, with dependencies properly placed, in one file.

 ## Looking Forward
 You may, understandably, be asking yourself: